-Applicants applying for the GS-05 must meet one of the qualification requirements listed below:
+Applicants applying for the GS-05 must meet one of the qualification requirements below:

-A. Completion of three years of general experience, one of which was equivalent to the GS-04 level, involving the analysis, explanation, application, or interpretation of laws, rules, regulations, procedures, etc. Qualifying general experience may have been gained as a law clerk, contact representative, claims examiner, voucher examiner, or similar work with a government or private employer.
+A. Completion of 3 years of general experience, one of which was equivalent to the GS-04 level, involving the analysis, explanation, application, or interpretation of laws, rules, regulations, procedures, etc. Qualifying general experience may have been gained as a law clerk, contact representative, claims examiner, voucher examiner, or similar work with a government or private employer

 Contact email: [email protected]

-Send updated resume, transcripts (if applicable), top 3 locations ranked in order of preference and certified documentation from Director of Action verifying service to [email protected]
+Send updated resume, transcripts (if applicable), and certified documentation from Director of Action verifying service to [email protected].

 Equal Opportunity Employment